keycloak/kc-sig-fapi/README.md

 ## How to deploy the servers on the internet

-In you would like to deploy on the internet, follow below instructions.
-We will use Amazon Linux 2 on Amazaon EC2 as an example.
+In you would like to deploy on the internet, follow instructions below which use Amazon Linux 2 on Amazaon EC2 as an example.

 Install Docker.